If you've been injured in a workplace accident involving a ladder, contact our team of Personal Injury Solicitors, they are here to help.

 Here at Lanyon Bowdler we have a great deal of experience and expertise in handling personal injury claims, and we strive to achieve the best possible outcome for our clients.
 We are here to guide you through the whole process, ensuring you receive the best legal counsel, as well as helping you on the road to recovery by facilitating access to specialist medical treatment and therapies.

 Please give our Personal Injury Lawyers a call for a friendly, confidential, conversation about how we can help support you with a Ladder Work Injury Claim.
 There is no commitment or charge for our initial assessment.
 Please contact a member of the team or complete our online inquiry form toward the top of this page on the right-hand side.
-We can also arrange a home or hospital visit when more convenient.

-As a leading law firm, we regularly act for clients on Ladder Injury Claims.
+We are one of the most recognised firms of solicitors in Herefordshire, Shropshire, Mid and North Wales, and the Midlands, synonymous with excellence.
+As a leading law firm, we regularly act for clients on Ladder Injury Claims in Birmingham, Wolverhampton, Worcester and all across the midlands.
 We can represent you wherever you live in England or Wales.

 "*" indicates required fields